 - Set up some sort of rewards system.
 My graduate school writing group would buy beer for the person who produced pages if they met their goal.

-- Try to meet in person to discuss your pages.
+- Try to meet in synchronously to discuss your pages.
 It's easier to do things asynchronously, but you can ask questions and chat when you are online together.